Using an authentication server

 }

 The provided accessToken must be currently valid and not expired.
-How exactly do you ensure it is up to your app that manages these tokens.
+It is up to your app to ensure that the token is renewed if it is expired.

 This way, your users do not need to know anything about EmailEngine, as it would work completely in the background.

-NB! make sure that the "authentication server" interface would not be publicly accessible.
-E.g., you use the firewall to allow requests only from specific IP addresses (the EmailEngine server), or you include a basic authentication username:password in the authentication server's URL.
+NB!
+Make sure that the "authentication server" interface is not publicly accessible.
+For example, set your firewall to allow requests only from specific IP addresses (the EmailEngine server) or include basic authentication information in the authentication server's URL.